Why You Should Evaluate Network Security: New Year, New Security

 A security evaluation is a good place to begin your year as a business, because a data hack or breach certainly is not.
 Going into the new year, you’re still using the same system and processes you’ve been using since last year (more than likely).
 If you never made any real changes in 2018, that’s because you thought everything was “fine” or “safe enough”.
 But you’re better than that now in 2019.
 Developing a better than “fine” security practice and system is a great way to keep your data safe while saving some money.

 Talk with your current IT provider or in-house IT professional about what the plan is at the moment, how much you paid last year for security expenses, and where improvements can be made.
-If you’re people tell you that you spend way too much money and you still experienced some complications, or there’s nothing they feel really needs to be done going forward, even though you know each employee’s password is 1234567 because no one ever told them differently, it’s time to reach out to those who can be of better assistance.
+If your people tell you that you spend way too much money and you still experienced some complications, or there’s nothing they feel really needs to be done going forward, even though you know each employee’s password is 1234567 because no one ever told them differently, it’s time to reach out to those who can be of better assistance.

 Encrypt, Encrypt, Encrypt